-In YTD 2019, the Company recorded \$33,079 in interest expense compared to \$46,652 in YTD 2018.
-Interest expense in YTD 2019, primarily consists of accrued interest expense of \$17,570 on the Promissory Note from HPX, and \$15,509 relating to leases that were recognized as a result of initial application of IFRS 16.
+In YTD 2019, the Company recorded approximately \$133,000 in interest expense compared to approximately \$66,000 in YTD 2018.
+Interest expense in YTD 2019, primarily consists of accrued interest expense of approximately \$102,000 relating to outstanding debt to HPX that existed during the period and approximately \$22,000 relating to leases that were recognized as a result of initial application of IFRS 16.
 In YTD 2018, interest expense comprised solely of accrued interest on the former short-term loan from HPX.